DiscipleTools/disciple-tools-people-groups/README.md

 # People Groups Tab

-This plugin expands the core people group tracking features inside Disciple Tools and adds a new tab that displace the aggregate connections to different people groups.
+This plugin expands the core people group tracking features inside Disciple.Tools and adds a new tab that displace the aggregate connections to different people groups.

 ---